-- 8.17 You must maintain the integrity and security of confidential information in your possession, or for which you are responsible. - 8.18 In addition to your general obligations relating to the use of Council information, you must: - a. only access confidential information that you have been authorised to access and only do so for the purposes of exercising your official functions - b. protect confidential information - c. only release confidential information if you have authority to do so - d. only use confidential information for the purpose for which it is intended to be used - e. not use confidential information gained through your official position for the purpose of securing a private benefit for yourself or another person - f. not use confidential information with the intention to cause harm or detriment to the Council or any other person or body - g. not disclose any confidential information discussed during a confidential session of a Council or Committee meeting or any other confidential forum (such as, but not limited to, workshops or briefing sessions).
+- 8.18 You must maintain the integrity and security of confidential information in your possession, or for which you are responsible. - 8.19 In addition to your general obligations relating to the use of Council information, you must: - a) only access confidential information that you have been authorised to access and only do so for the purposes of exercising your official functions - b) protect confidential information - c) only release confidential information if you have authority to do so - only use confidential information for the purpose for which it is intended to be used - e) not use confidential information gained through your official position for the purpose of securing a private benefit for yourself or another person - f) not use confidential information with the intention to cause harm or detriment to the Council or any other person or body - g) not disclose any confidential information discussed during a confidential session of a Council or Committee meeting or any other confidential forum (such as, but not limited to, workshops or briefing sessions). - 8.20 You must not use Council resources (including Council staff), property or facilities for the purpose of assisting your election campaign or the election campaigns of others unless the resources, property or facilities are otherwise available for use or hire by the public and any publicly advertised fee is paid for use of the resources, property or facility.